 What causes meconium aspiration?

 Doctors don’t fully understand why babies release stool before they are born.
-It may be a natural event, or it may be caused by stress.
+It may be a natural event or it may be caused by stress.
 Meconium aspiration only happens in a small number of births.

 What are the symptoms of meconium aspiration?